nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 First, you will need to set up your NGC API Key to access all the Morpheus components, using the linked instructions from the [NGC Registry CLI User Guide].

-Once you’ve created your API key, create an environment variable containing your API key for use by the commands used further in this document:
+Once you've created your API key, create an environment variable containing your API key for use by the commands used further in this document:

 ```bash
 export API_KEY="<NGC_API_KEY>"